List of Disney's Beauty and the Beast characters: Witherspoon

 Witherspoon is the only one of Beast's servants who is not a household object.
 In contrast, he is an intelligent pigeon in charge of delivering the Beast's messages to the village for placing orders or anything similar.
-While it is possible that he was already a pigeon before the Enchantress placed the spell on the castle, his previously being a human servant may be the only possible explanation of his capability of understanding English with no apparent problem.

 Introduced in the live-action film

 Maestro Cadenza

-Exclusive to the 2017 live-action film, Maestro Cadenza is the husband to the opera singer Madame de Garderobe and is the castle's court composer.
+Maestro Cadenza is the husband to the opera singer Madame de Garderobe and is the castle's court composer.
 At the time of his servitude to the Prince, Cadenza was suffering from dental problems.
 Cadenza is turned into a harpsichord by the Enchantress' spell on the castle while his wife is turned into a wardrobe.
 As a result, when he tries to play, he makes the occasional sour note due to the cavities in his teeth, but struggles through the pain in hopes of returning to his human form and reuniting with his wife.

 When the villagers raid the castle, Cadenza takes part in the fight where he bodyslams LeFou and fires his remaining keys as a form of hailing bullets at the villagers but not long before Lumière scares the villagers off by lighting one of the gunpowder puddles on the castle floor causing it to spark and forcing the villagers to retreat in humiliation.
 When the spell is broken, Cadenza is finally reunited with Garderobe and gets his lost teeth replaced.
-He performs his music at the ball at the end of the movie.
+He performs his music at the ball at the end of the film.